 In advance, thank you for your confidence in our work and for your generosity!

-Scholarship created in memory of James Ellison, a Program of Mortuary Science student who passed away while enrolled in the Program.
-This scholarship is awarded each year to each year to a student enrolled in the Program of Mortuary Science at the University of Minnesota, who has demonstrated through their work, service, and academic related activities outstanding potential as a future funeral director and public servant.
+A scholarship is to be awarded each year to a student enrolled in the Program of Mortuary Science at the University of Minnesota, who has demonstrated through their work, service, and academic-related activities outstanding potential as a future funeral director and public servant.

 Scholarship was established through a gift from the estate of Roy D. Havenor (’41) to further the education of promising Program of Mortuary students.